Jill Corey: Biography

-Personal life and death
+Personal life

 Corey suspended her career to marry Pittsburgh Pirates third baseman Don Hoak on December 28, 1961, in Pittsburgh.
 They had a daughter, Clare.
 Hoak died of a heart attack at age 41 after they had been married eight years.
 She then resumed her career in New York City.

 Following the death of Hoak, she starred in plays on and off Broadway including Annie Get Your Gun, Sweet Charity, and played to a sold out crowd at Carnegie Hall in 1989.

 An Associated Press article published in February 1973 pointed out the difficulties that Corey faced in attempting a comeback.
 "Today I don't know how to audition, how to get people interested in booking me," she said.
 Determined to succeed, she said, "Somehow, I'm going to find a way to tell people I'm back, and that I want to sing."

+Death

 Corey died on April 3, 2021, from septic shock in Shadyside Hospital, Shadyside (Pittsburgh), Pennsylvania, at age 85.